 Can You Change Your Parent on FAFSA?

 If you’ve already submitted your FAFSA, then you need to reach out to the Financial Aid Office to help you.
-If you attempt to update or correct the FAFSA by changing the parent listed on the form, it will trigger verification.
+If you attempt to update or correct the FAFSA by changing the parent listed on the form, it will trigger a need for review.
 Your school would up be reaching out to you for additional documentation anyway, so it’s best to be proactive and ask for their assistance.

 Lying About Custodial Parent on FAFSA